Nadezhda Kozhushanaya

 Nadezhda Pavlovna Kozhushanaya (Надежда Павловна Кожушаная; 15 March 1952 in Sverdlovsk – 15 January 1997 in Moscow) was a Soviet, Russian screenwriter and writer.
-Nadezhda said: "I live and write with love to my crazy time”.
+Nadezhda said: "I live and write with love to my crazy time".
 She was a philologist and a musician by education, a playwright by vocation.
-Although she died at the age of 44, she was referred to as “The most gifted screenwriter of the perestroika epoch”.
+Although she died at the age of 44, she was referred to as "The most gifted screenwriter of the perestroika epoch".

 Biography and creative work

 Childhood

-Nadezhda Kozhushanaya (Yamshanova), was born in Sverdlovsk (Yekaterinburg).
+Nadezhda Kozhushanaya (Yamshanova) was born in Sverdlovsk (Yekaterinburg).
 Her father was Pavel Ivanovich Yamshanov (the Chief Engineer of a laboratory of the Uralmash plant), who had a rich library of art books and fiction.
 Her mother was Glafira Mihailovna Yamshanova (Smirnova) (a teacher at a local Metallurgical Technical College).
 Her parents divorced when Nadezhda was eight.
 From an early age Nadezhda wrote her own stories and fairy tales.
 Her story "Pustiak" was based on her first dramatic experience of reading aloud for the class.

 University

-After school 1968 Nadezhda went to Ural State University to study philology.
+After school in 1968 Nadezhda went to Ural State University to study philology.
 She actively took part as an actress and an accompanist in student theatres of the University and Ural State Academy of Architecture and Arts.
 She composed music and easily played in the piano, guitar and accordion that gave a nudge to the decision to study in the Urals Mussorgsky State Conservatoire, but her mother made a requirement that Nadezhda should graduate the University first.
 In preparation to her thesis, Nadezhda worked in the museum of Muranovo, where she also gave guided tours about Fyodor Tyutchev.
 After graduation, according to the common Soviet practice, she was posted as a teacher of Russian to a remote village of Kunara, Sverdlovsk Oblast.
 In 1975 Nadezhda married Boris Kozhushany and moved to Moscow, where her husband studied at the Moscow Architectural Institute.